Guscode/cds-language-exam/assignment_6/README.md

 --input-path #Path to GOT script
---output #Path where you want the output files --test_split # size of test data, default = 0.2 --reqularizer # float indicating regularization coefficient, default = 1e-3 --epochs #Specifies amount of epochs for the cnn --model # Specify which model(s) to run. default = both, options: lr, cnn
+--output #Path where you want the output files --test_split # size of test data, default = 0.2 --names #Specify whether speaker name should be included in the text. default=include, options: include, exclude.
+--reqularizer # float indicating regularization coefficient, default = 1e-3
+--epochs #Specifies amount of epochs for the cnn --model # Specify which model(s) to run. default = both, options: lr, cnn